 A mirror is a secret weapon for the decorator.
 A beautiful mirror is not only a practical object to check the face, but can also be used in interior design.
 Mirrors can be used to add drama, amplify light, create fascinating reflections, and create framed views.
 It is amazing how adding a mirror can change your space and instantly solve any interior dilemma.
+However, it’s important to maintain and clean your mirror regularly!
 Here is a complete description of the use of mirrors for interior decoration.

 1. Use Mirrors to Light up A Room